qualifio/git-maze/README.md

 ## How do i know if i'm correct?
 Enter the git commit id in the form, we'll let you know.

+## I'm lost
+If you're on this commit, you might want to run commands in the package.json to continue searching for another commit